OpenOCD

 Execute jtag queue and check value with an optional mask.

-void jtag_add_ir_scan(struct jtag_tap *active, struct scan_field *in_fields, tap_state_t state)
+void jtag_add_ir_scan(struct jtag_tap *active, struct scan_field *in_fields, enum tap_state state)

 Generate an IR SCAN with a list of scan fields with one entry for each enabled TAP.